vansc22s/vansc22s.github.io/index.md

 # About

-I am currently a PhD Student at UC Riverside
+I am currently a PhD Student at UC Riverside.
+My research currently focuses on survival models.

 ## Contact